openaustralia/theyvoteforyou/README.txt

 A description of the files and folders in this package follows.

-LICENSE.html - Details of open source licensing terms, under the GNU GPL todo.txt - Things I'm thinking of doing in the short term ideas.txt - Zillions of ideas of things which could be done errata.txt - Errors in Hansard that the software has found
+LICENSE.html - Details of open source licensing terms, under the Affero GNU GPL todo.txt - Things I'm thinking of doing in the short term ideas.txt - Zillions of ideas of things which could be done errata.txt - Errors in Hansard that the software has found